ngocnguyen309/8-week-SQL-challenge/Case study #3-Foodie Fi/A. Data Analysis.md

 ORDER BY DATE_TRUNC('month',start_date)
 ```
 ![image](https://user-images.githubusercontent.com/89729029/135274163-01637fda-f17c-4553-bde9-c97407464255.png)
+- The number of customers signed up to an initial 7 day free trial is highest on March, whereas the least number of customers first signed up the Foodie-Fi on February.
+- After declining rapidly on February, the number of customers first signing up the Foodie-Fi increased remarkably on March.

 __3. What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name?__
 ```